Brqje/Outfitter/README.md

-Initial Release of Classic Port
+Fork of Classic (1.13) Port for TBCC (2.5.1)

-Forked from https://github.com/Mundocani/Outfitter by John Stephen
+Initially forked from https://github.com/Mundocani/Outfitter by John Stephen